paudley/py_qa/ref_docs/golang/Go_SOLID_GUIDE.md

 package user

-import (
+import (\
-	"database/sql"
+"database/sql"\
-	"fmt"
+"fmt"\
 )

-// User struct violates SRP by mixing data representation with data persistence.
+// User struct violates SRP by mixing data representation with data persistence.\
-type User struct {
+type User struct {\
-	ID        int
+ID int\
-	FirstName string
+FirstName string\
-	LastName  string
+LastName string\
-	db        \*sql.DB // Dependency on the database connection.
+db \*sql.DB // Dependency on the database connection.\
 }

 // GetFullName is related to the User's data representation.
-This is a valid responsibility.
+This is a valid responsibility.\
-func (u \*User) GetFullName() string {
+func (u \*User) GetFullName() string {\
-	return fmt.Sprintf("%s %s", u.FirstName, u.LastName)
+return fmt.Sprintf("%s %s", u.FirstName, u.LastName)\
 }

 // Save is a persistence-related responsibility.
-It is a separate concern.
+It is a separate concern.\
-// This method gives the User struct a second reason to change:
+// This method gives the User struct a second reason to change:\
-// 1\.
-A change in the user data model (e.g., adding a middle name).
+// 1.
+A change in the user data model (e.g., adding a middle name).\
-// 2\.
-A change in the database schema or persistence logic (e.g., switching to a different SQL query).
+// 2.
+A change in the database schema or persistence logic (e.g., switching to a different SQL query).\
-func (u \*User) Save() error {
+func (u \*User) Save() error {\
-	// Logic to save the user to the database.
+// Logic to save the user to the database.\
-	// This tightly couples the User model to the database implementation.
+// This tightly couples the User model to the database implementation.\
-	\_, err := u.db.Exec("INSERT INTO users (id, first\_name, last\_name) VALUES (?,?,?)", u.ID, u.FirstName, u.LastName)
+\_, err := u.db.Exec("INSERT INTO users (id, first_name, last_name) VALUES (?,?,?)", u.ID, u.FirstName, u.LastName)\
-	return err
+return err\
 }

 In this example, the User struct has two distinct reasons to change: changes to the user's data structure and changes to the database persistence logic.1 To adhere to SRP, these concerns must be separated.
 The